+- 9.1.
+Copies of this policy and the Statement of Ethics at Appendix 1 will be included on the internal and external websites.

+- 9.2 Before contracting with third parties

+(excluding potential employees) who are

+to supply significant services to it, all third

+parties must undertake to comply with this

+policy in their dealings with the Company,

+or their own Anti-Bribery & Corruption

+policy if that policy is in equivalent terms

-- 8.1.
-Copies of this policy and the Statement of Ethics at Appendix 1 will be included on the internal website and can be provided to any individual or organisation on request. - 8.2.
-Before contracting with third parties (excluding potential employees) who are to supply significant services to it, the Company will make available a copy of this policy to that third party if requested.
-All third parties must comply with this policy in their dealings with the Company.
-If unsure about whether a party is significant then please contact the Compliance Officer or his nominated representatives(s). - 8.3.
-In order to ensure that it is engaging with similarly minded and compliant parties, the Company may require sight of similar policies before contracting with a significant third party.
+to this policy.
+If unsure about whether a

+party is significant then please contact

+the Compliance Officer or his nominated representatives(s).

+9.3 In order to ensure that it is engaging with similarly minded and compliant parties, the Company may require sight of the third party's similar policies before contracting with a significant third party.
 The Company may also carry out checks on a third party to ensure that it has not been involved in potentially corrupt activities and that it has a good record.

-9. Responsibilities under this policy
+10. Responsibilities under this policy

-- 9.1.
-All employees and third parties must read, understand and comply with this policy. - 9.2.
-The prevention, detection and reporting of bribery and other forms of corruption is the responsibility of all employees and agents of the Company.
-All workers must avoid any activity that may lead to, or suggest, a breach of this policy.

-- 9.3.
-If anyone believes or suspects that a breach of this policy has occurred, or may occur in the future, then they must notify their manager or the Compliance Officer as soon as possible. - 9.4.
-Any employee who breaches this policy may face disciplinary action, which may result in dismissal for gross misconduct. - 9.5.
-The Company reserves the right to terminate our contractual relationship with other third parties if they breach this policy.
+- 10.1.
+All OnPath People must read, understand and comply with this policy. - 10.2 The prevention, detection and reporting of bribery and other forms of corruption is the responsibility of all employees and agents of the Company.
+All OnPath People must avoid any activity that may lead to, or suggest, a breach of this policy. - 10.3 If anyone believes or suspects that a breach of this policy has occurred, or may occur in the future, then they must notify their manager or the Compliance Officer as soon as possible.
+Please also refer to section 12 of this policy. - 10.4 Any employee who breaches this policy may face disciplinary action, which may result in dismissal for gross misconduct. - 10.5 The Company reserves the right to terminate our contractual relationship with other third parties if they breach this policy.